- Snow monkeys

-Tonight you’ll stay in a traditional Japanese inn – or ryokan Expect traditional architecture and customs - footwear is removed.
+Tonight you’ll stay at the locally rated 4-star Yoyozuya ryokan – a traditional Japanese inn.
+Expect traditional architecture and customs - footwear is removed.
 Ryokan offer therapeutic hot-spring baths – onsen.
 The custom is to wash before entering the water for a long soak.
 Baths are communal (single sex only) and it is customary to enter naked, using only a towel to discreetly preserve your modesty, this is then folded and placed on your head while you contemplate your navel.
 Swimsuits are frowned upon.
 After bathing don a long cotton robe called a yukata and geta – Japanese sandals.
 Traditional dishes will be served for dinner and you’ll dine at a low table, sitting on a floor chair.
 Visitors sleep on a mat on the floor.
 B, D

 Day 6 Yudanaka to Kanazawa

 A highlight of your trip will be today’s visit to Hell Valley in Yaen Jigoku National Park, home to snow monkeys.
 These Japanese macaques survive at lower temperatures than many primates, and here they go about their business and frolic in and out of the hot springs, apparently oblivious to the watchful eyes of the visitors.